How Can We Help?

 Plotting the Far Field Spectrum

-Far-field frequency spectra are obtained when a simulation is performed by specifying a list of frequencies or a frequency sweep.
-For each frequency, the far-field is calculated at the several directions given by the zenith (Theta) and azimuth (Phi) angular ranges and at the distance specified in the Far-Field panel of the Setup tabsheet.
-Therefore, a fixed direction (Theta, Phi) must be chosen to plot the far-field versus frequency.
+Far-field frequency spectra are generated when a simulation is run using either a specified list of frequencies or a frequency sweep.
+At each frequency, the far field is calculated over a range of directions defined by the zenith (Theta) and azimuth (Phi) angles, as well as the observation distance set in the Far-Field panel of the Setup tab.
+To plot the far field as a function of frequency, you must first choose a fixed direction—i.e., specific Theta and Phi angles.

-Go to Results > Plot Far-Field Spectrum in the main menu to plot the far-field spectrum.
-This command displays the Select Far-Field Point dialog box, Fig. 1, where the fixed Theta and Phi angles can be selected.
-After clicking the OK button, the AN-XY Chart > application will show the frequency spectrum of the total E-field, Fig. 2.
+To generate the far-field spectrum plot, go to Results > Plot Far-Field Spectrum in the main menu.
+This will open the Select Far-Field Point dialog box (see Fig. 1), where you can specify the desired Theta and Phi angles.
+After clicking OK, the AN-XY Chart application will display the far-field spectrum versus frequency (see Fig. 2).

-Fig. 2: Far-field frequency spectrum plotted by AN-XY Chart.
+Fig. 2: Far-field frequency spectrum plotted in AN-XY Chart, showing the LHCP component of the Gain in dBi.

 Table of Contents